-6. SHR is a Non-Ministerial Department, directly accountable to the Scottish Parliament.
+6. SHR is a Non-Ministerial Office, directly accountable to the Scottish Parliament.
 The SHR Board of non-executive members leads the organisation by setting its strategic direction and ensuring that it achieves and carries out its functions effectively and efficiently.

-7. Section 2 of the Housing (Scotland) Act 2010 ("the 2010 Act") sets out the SHR's statutory objective; to safeguard and promote the interests of current and future tenants, homeless people and other service users.
+- 7. Section 2 of the Housing (Scotland) Act 2010 ("the 2010 Act") sets out the SHR's statutory objective; to safeguard and promote the interests of current and future tenants, people who are (or may become) homeless, factored owners and Gypsy Travellers.
 The 2010 Act requires SHR to monitor, assess and report regularly on social landlords' performance of housing activities and RSLs' financial well-being and standards of governance, and to intervene where appropriate.
-SHR must also keep a register of social landlords.

-8. The 2010 Act gives SHR a range of regulatory powers to deliver its statutory objective.
-It can:

-- Use its inquiry powers to obtain the information and assurance it needs from landlords, assess risks and investigate problems; - Set standards of governance and financial management for RSLs; - Monitor and report on landlords' performance in achieving the outcomes and standards in the Scottish Social Housing Charter; - Use its intervention powers to secure landlord improvement and protect the interest of tenants, homeless people and other service users; - Require RSLs to seek its consent to certain types of organisational change and disposals; - Set registration and de-registration criteria for RSLs.

-9. SHR's approach to risk based regulation is set out in its Regulatory Framework for social housing in Scotland.
+SHR must also keep a register of social landlords. - 8.
+The 2010 Act gives SHR a range of regulatory powers to deliver its statutory objective.
+It can: - Use its inquiry powers to obtain the information and assurance it needs from landlords, assess risks and investigate problems; - Set standards of governance and financial management for RSLs; - Monitor and report on landlords' performance in achieving the outcomes and standards in the Scottish Social Housing Charter; - Use its intervention powers to secure landlord improvement and protect the interest of tenants, homeless people and other service users; - Require RSLs to notify it about the outcome of tenant consultation, certain disposals of land and assets, and constitutional and organisational changes; - Set registration and de-registration criteria for RSLs. - 9.
+SHR's approach to risk based regulation is set out in its Regulatory Framework for social housing in Scotland.
 Registered subsidiaries of an RSL parent are also expected to comply with the standards set out in the Framework.
 SHR also expects that a parent RSL of a non-registered subsidiary will ensure that the organisation is well governed and managing risks.
-SHR's powers to carry out inquiries and obtain information relating to a social landlord extend to bodies connected with a social landlord, such as a subsidiary organisation.

-10. SHR's level of engagement with an RSL will depend on the level of assurance it needs, taking account of the impact, probability and manageability of potential or actual risks.
-SHR will publish regulation plans based on its assessment of risk.
+SHR's powers to carry out inquiries and obtain information relating to a social landlord extend to bodies connected with a social landlord, such as a subsidiary organisation. - 10.
+SHR's level of engagement with an RSL will depend on the level of assurance it needs, taking account of the impact, probability and manageability of potential or actual risks.
+SHR publishes an engagement plan for each landlord based on its assessment of risk setting out how we will engage with the landlord.
+Engagement plans for RSLs also include the landlord's regulatory status.